karangattu/pyshiny_examples/SYSTEM_PROMPT_express.md

     def plot():
         ...
 ```
+If using `matplotlib` for visualizations, import the `from matplotlib import pyplot as plt` in the app file.

    - IMPORTANT: If using `Font Awesome` icons within the app, ensure you've added the Font Awesome CSS file to your shiny app in the HTML head section.
 You can do this by using the `ui.head_content` function to add the link to the CSS file.
 For example:
 ```Python